Table of contents

 When asked what their most valuable asset is, most people would conclude that it’s their home.
 But did you know that your most valuable asset is your ability to earn a living?

 Think about it, from the day you start working to the day you retire, you will end up making millions of dollars.
-This is worth more than any physical asset you possess.
+This is likely worth more than any physical asset you possess.

 But if you suddenly lose your ability to work due to an injury or illness, how will you cope with the loss of income?
 How would you maintain your standard of living?
 How long would your savings last?
 What would happen to your retirement plans?